Department of Horticulture

 This electronic newsletter is available free and contains short articles about emerging disease and insect pests, crop culture guidelines, height control strategies, educational events, and other greenhouse production topics.
 Articles are primarily written by MSU faculty and MSU Extension educators and outreach specialist with floriculture expertise, but educators with related expertise also contribute.

 The Michigan Greenhouse Growers Expo is held jointly with the Great Lakes Fruit, Vegetable and Farm Market EXPO at the DeVos Place Convention Center in downtown Grand Rapids, Michigan.
-The last Expo was on December 5-6, 2017.
-This Expo is planned by the MSU Floriculture Team in coordination with the Western Michigan Greenhouse Association and the Metropolitan Detroit Flower Growers Association.
+The next Expo will be on December 4-5, 2018.
 The greenhouse education sessions are open to everyone attending the Great Lakes Fruit, Vegetable and Farm Market EXPO.
 Sessions present research-based information focused on greenhouse production issues, pest management, marketing, profitability, energy conservation, new production technologies, and more.

 |Cathy Whitman||Floriculture Research Technician||2001-present|

 |M.S. student (conferred)||2016-2018|